joshuanewman1993/northcoders_news/README.md

 # Northcoders News Application

 Northcoders news is a social news aggregation app, built as a project during the Front-End module of my time Northcoders.
 Northcoders news displays articles with user-rating and comments, which are divided up into specific topics.
-Users can browse, vote an comment on articles.
+Users can browse, vote and comment on articles.
 They can also vote on existing comments, as well as add news topics and post new articles.

 Deployed on netlify here ->